shantonav/Shantonav/README.md

 ## Principal Architect at Ximedes: from July 2021

-Architecting and solution of intuitive merchant on-boarding solution.
+Architecting and solution of intuitive merchant self on-boarding solution.

 - Decoupled architecture
 - kotlin + Spring boot